team-301/team-301.github.io/index.md

 ## [4.0 Block Diagram](block-diagram)

-The block diagram where you can take a look at how the project will function from i’s hardware side.
+The block diagram is where you can take a look at how the project will be combined and function together.

 ## [5.0 Major Component Selections](/component-selection)